Skip to main content

 The Surprising Winner: Metal Roofing

-While metal costs more upfront, it actually saves you money over 30 years.
-You avoid replacement costs, save on energy bills, and get better insurance rates.
-For Central Texas homeowners planning to stay in their homes long-term, metal roofing offers the best value.
+While metal costs more upfront, it typically saves money over 30 years when you factor in replacement avoidance and energy savings.
+Some insurance carriers offer discounts for impact-resistant roofing as well (check with your carrier).
+For Central Texas homeowners planning to stay in their homes long-term, metal roofing is often the best value.

 Key Factors for Central Texas Homeowners